 For public pages the View Roles should be left blank.

 Pages protected by roles will automatically also be filtered out of the menu for users who are not in the allowed roles.
 Keep in mind that any child pages of a protected page will also be filtered out of the menu even if the child pages are not protected.
 Menu filtering is a cosmetic feature not a security feature, security is implemented separately.
-If a user requests an url for a page that exists but the user is not a member of any of the allowed roles, then the url will return a 404, page not found.
+If a user requests an url for a page that exists but the user is not a member of any of the allowed roles (and is also not in the "Administrators" role), then the url will return a 404, page not found.